chrislau0303/CSCI3100-project/README.md

 First, initialize the package.
 run `npm init -y`.
 Then download the dependencies, which are "body-parser", "ejs", "express" and "mysql2".
-run `npm i <package_name>` for each of them.
+run `npm i body-parser ejs express mysql2` to install them all.

 Lastly, before starting the server, you should connect to the database, you can configure it in public/db.js.
+You will have to set up the database first.
+The SQL queries to create the tables are provide here.

-After that, you can run `node rettiwt_server.js` to start the server.
+After all is set, you can run `node rettiwt_server.js` to start the server.

 ## public
 This folder contains all the files other than ".ejs" files, including the images, extra ".js" files.